xuanyu2003/xuanyu2003/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm **Xuanyu Liu**, a 3rd-year Information Technology student at Oulu University of Applied Sciences, currently having exchange in japan.
+I'm **Xuanyu Liu**, a 3rd-year Information Technology student at Oulu University of Applied Sciences.

 ### 🚀 About Me
 - 😄 Pronouns: **She/Her** or **Ta**